-This item allows the user to select the type of IDE hard drive.
-The option "User" will allow the user to enter the parameters of the HDD installed at this connection.
-The option "Auto" will allow the BIOS to automatically configure the parameters of the HDD installed at the connection.
-Choose the option 1-39 to select a predetermined HDD type.
+This option allows the user to selects the type of IDE hard drive.
+The option Auto will allow the BIOS to automatically configure the parameters of the HDD installed at the connection.
+Enter a number between 1 to 39 to select a predetermined HDD type.
+Select User to allow the user to enter the parameters of the HDD installed.
 Select CDROM if a CDROM drive is installed.
 Select ATAPI if a removable disk drive is installed.